-Turn your Dremel on, and set it to a low speed.
-Start out at a very slow speed.
-When you are experienced, you’ll be using a slow/slow-medium speed.
-Hold up one paw, select a nail, and push any stray fur away from it.
-(People whose dogs are very furry often recommend pushing the paw through a nylon stocking prior to Dremeling).
-While supporting the nail between your fingers, touch the sander against the nail, and then retreat.
-Never leave the sander touching a single spot on a nail for more than a second, and never apply any pressure.
+Turn your Dremel on, and set it to to between 10,000 and 15,000 RPM (again, if you are unsure what this means, comment below).
+Hold up one paw, carefully push any fur away, then select a nail, With your free hand, hold fur away from the nail.
+While supporting the nail between your fingers, touch the sander against the nail for 1-2 seconds, and then retreat.
+Never leave the sander touching a single spot on a nail for more than two seconds, and never apply pressure.
 The goal is to smooth little sections off, while never putting enough friction on the nail to generate any heat.
 That is why using a Dremel that has variable speeds is very handy for the safety and comfort of the dog, because the slower the speed, the longer it takes to build friction, and the more control you have over ensuring the process never creates any heat, or sands the nail down too fast.
 As long as you never put pressure, and you gently and briefly smooth the sander along the nail, and never remain in one spot more than a second or two, you will do just fine.
-The best way to Dremel nails is to focus on one paw at a time, rotating between all of its toes.Below is a video of me Dremeling Miles’ nails that clearly demonstrates the process:
+The best way to Dremel nails is to focus on one paw at a time, rotating between all of its toes.

 When to Stop Dremeling

 Over time you will learn exactly when to stop sanding.
 A sure indicator of when to stop is when you begin to see a little white dot in the center of the tip of the nail.
-Also, the tip of the nail will start seeming a bit softer and moister – and less dry and flaky.
+Also, the tip of the nail will start seeming a bit softer – and less dry and flaky.
 That is because you are entering the “living” part of the nail.
 That little white dot is the beginning of the quick.
 The first time, don’t do too much.
 You can always try again in a few days.
 If you don’t see a little white dot, but you get too close to the quick, your dog will lightly flinch.
 Stop sanding if your dog shows sensitivity, as this is an even clearer indication that the nail is finished.